AJohnstone2007/referenceLanguageCorpora/README.md

 1 .. experiments

-2 .... runGTB (scann directory stucture and run GTB stubs)
+2 .... runGTB (scan directory stucture and run GTB stubs)

 2 .... runART  (scan directory stucture and run ART stubs)

-3 ...... **scripts** (contains partial ART and GTB scripts that are concatenated with grammars)
+2 .... scripts (contains partial ART and GTB scripts that are concatenated with grammars)

+2 .... **try** subset of **scripts** to be used in experimental runs

-4 ........ brnglr.gtb (script stub for running BRNGLR under GTB)
+3 ...... brnglr.gtb (script stub for running BRNGLR under GTB)

-4 ........ (more script stubs...)
+3 ...... (more script stubs...)

 ---